GabrielleEaston/portfolio/README.md

 ## Portfolio version 1.0.0

-This portfolio page Build with ReactJs, Framer Motion Library, CSS3.
+This portfolio page Build with ReactJs, Framer Motion Library.
+Styles with plain CSS.

-It's repsonsive.